AyseeD/Food-Delivery/README.md

 After installing the node_modules, a database needs to be created to run the backend.
 Inside the **back_end** folder a SQL file for an example database schema is given to create necessary PostgreSQL database tables.

 Create a database in pgAdmin and then run the SQL file called _database.sql_ as a query.
-Create a admin user with a hashed password in the database to be ble to sign in as an admin and create users, restaurants etc.
+Create a admin user with a hashed password in the database to be able to sign in as an admin and create users, restaurants etc.

 You can now fill the database tables.